DGtal-team/DGtal/README.md

 Docker
 ======

-A Docker file is included in the repository in order to allow the users to build a docker images with the Dgtal library installed.
-Inside the docker container the Dgtal library is installed so the user can start developing with outh the need to install the DGtal library.
+A Docker file is included in the repository in order to allow the users to build a docker image with the Dgtal library installed.
+Inside the docker container, the Dgtal library is installed so the user can start developing without the need to install the DGtal library on the system.

-To build the Docker image, Docker should be installed in the system (to [install Docker](https://docs.docker.com/engine/install/)) download the *Dockerfile* inside the [DGtal repository](https://github.com/DGtal-team/DGtal), in the same directory where the Dockerfile is located execute
+To build the Docker image, Docker should have been installed in the system (to [install Docker](https://docs.docker.com/engine/install/)) download the *Dockerfile* inside the [DGtal repository](https://github.com/DGtal-team/DGtal), in the same directory where the Dockerfile is located execute

 ```shell
 docker build -t dgtal:lastest .